HOW TO CHOOSE THE RIGHT ROOFING CONTRACTOR

 This is our specialty!
 We don’t claim to be the lowest priced contractor you’ll call.
 The best roofing companies simply cannot be the lowest and remain in business.
 Some roofing companies seem attractive because their prices are so low, but with low prices, they provide cheap products and generally produce mediocre to poor results in their installations.
 A company’s past performance speaks volumes.

 How can you tell a qualified contractor from an unqualified one?
 The NRCA offers this guide to consumers on how to choose a roofing contractor.
 Read it before you buy and hire a professional when you do.
 Pre-qualify your roofing contractor and you can expect the best results.

-The following NRCA guidelines will help you choose a professional:
+The following National Roofing Contractors Association (NRCA) guidelines can help you choose a professional roofing contractor: